asiandevs/OracleDBAwithAnsible/README.md

 Oracle RDBMS Software:
 > Download the Oracle software from OTN or MOS depending on your support status.
 > Oracle binaries are staged from the "edelivery: Oracle Database 19c Software (64-bit)".
-Oracle Software: Download the Oracle software from OTN or MOS depending on your support status.
-Oracle binaries are staged from the "edelivery: Oracle Database 19c Software (64-bit)".
-They have to be manually downloaded and made available for this article to apply
+> They have to be manually downloaded and made available for this article to apply.

 - Install Oracle Database Software